Distance Selling Pharmacies

-In UK law, Distance Selling Pharmacies are specifically mentioned in UK government legislation (Part 9 Section 64) as follows:
+In UK law, Distance Selling Pharmacies are mentioned explicitly in UK government legislation (Part 9 Section 64) as follows:

 (a) the DSP must not offer to provide pharmaceutical services, other than directed services, to persons who are present at (which includes in the vicinity of) the listed chemist premises;

-(b) the means by which the DSP provides pharmaceutical services, other than directed services, must be such that any person receiving those services does so otherwise than at the listed chemist premises;
+(b) how the DSP provides pharmaceutical services, other than directed services, must be such that any person receiving those services do so otherwise than at the listed chemist premises;

 (c) the listed DSP premises must not be on the same site or in the same building as the premises of a provider of primary medical services with a patient list; i.e. the new DSP should not be based on the same premises as a GP surgery, if this is needed dispensing doctor legislation should be used.

 (d)(i) the uninterrupted provision of essential services, during the opening hours of the premises, to persons anywhere in England who request those services, i.e. the DSP should be able to offer the service to anyone in the UK regardless of location.

 (d)(ii) reiterates the importance of not providing face to face contact.

 (e) mentions nothing in the published practice leaflet or the website should mention face to face contact.

 How can I set up a DSP?